By Suzan-Lori Parks

 An important note regarding health and content advisories:

+White Noise includes use of an herbal cigarette, flashing lights, and light atmospheric haze.
 Berkeley Rep offers an advisory about any stage effect of potential concern to patrons’ health.
-We will provide this information as soon as it’s available.
 We don’t offer unsolicited content advisories as sensitivities vary from person to person.
 If you have concerns about content or themes, we are happy to provide details.
 Please call our box office at 510 647–2949 or email email@example.com.

 Current ticket prices